wp-plugins/facebook-ads/readme.txt

 Contact us Anytime!
 If you ever need a question, you can always call us at: `1-800-921-0167`, email us at [support@wishpond.com](mailto://support@wishpond.com "Wishpond Support") or just use the live chat available to you directly through this plugin.

-This plugin is easy to use, and you can always talk to us, we'd love to help out.

 == Screenshots ==

 1. Creating a Facebook Ad in your Wordpress Admin (Part 1)